 - 30% of your sellers just kept using the subway, bicycles, walking, etc.

-The 50% of “fickle” users saw occasional value on sunny days, when the stars aligned and there was no traffic (so rarely that they just reverted back to habit), and 30% of sellers didn’t know why change was necessary in the first place.
+The 50% of “fickle” users saw occasional value on sunny days when the stars aligned, and there was no traffic (so rarely that they just reverted to habit), and 30% of sellers didn’t know why the change was necessary in the first place.

 It Sounds familiar.
-Welcome to every sales and marketing tool you introduce into the organisation.
+Welcome to every sales and marketing tool you introduce into the organization.

 Sellers need to fully understand:

-- What is broken needs change or improvement.
-Show the objective evidence.
+- What is broken needs change or improvement?
+Show objective evidence.

 - What does best-in-class look like, and what could it look like in the future?

 - What’s in it for them?
-WIFM (make them money, save them time).
+WIFM (make their money, save them time).

 The HOW is when you show real-life use cases.
-Programmatic step-by-step that if you follow the Yellow Brick Road, you will end up in Oz.
+Programmatic step-by-step: If you follow the Yellow Brick Road, you will end up in Oz.

-Building a business case for why doesn’t sound practical and is naturally breezed over by sales enablement.
+We are building a business case for why it doesn’t sound practical and is naturally breezed over by sales enablement.
 Don’t.
 Take your time.
 One step backward is four steps forward.

 Show your ‘Customers on the Move’ how much you really value relationships with a gift campaign.

 I once got a pair of branded ski socks from a customer with my face on them.
 I loved it.
 My kids thought it was creepy.
-These socks lasted 5 years, and I wore them all the time at my cottage.
+These socks lasted 5 years, and I always wore them at my cottage.
 The brand experience I had for my customer was crazy.
-Heck, I’m writing this right now, drinking out of a Yeti water bottle that Celestica got me for speaking at their SKO.
+I’m writing this right now, drinking out of a Yeti water bottle that Celestica got me for speaking at their SKO.
 It showed they cared.

 A. You are thinking about them.